pilight/kernel-module/README.md

 kernel-module
 =============

-pilight kernel module with software band-pass filtering and command recognition
+pilight kernel module with software band-pass filtering and command recognition. watch out! compiling directly on the raspberry can give some wired errors!! crosscompiling is suggested!

 config options:
 ==============